mehtaparas/pyspark-example-app/README.md

 ### How to get started setting up your environment
 * Join the [Teams chat](https://teams.microsoft.com/l/channel/19%3a8de987dbd06d4caeaeee085647601973%40thread.skype/PySpark%2520Workshop%2520Series?groupId=7f3ee77b-7617-41ed-bb5f-4fd98d181093&tenantId=9ca75128-a244-4596-877b-f24828e476e2) to join the conversation.
 If you hit any road blocks, message us there.
-* If you have any additions, corrections, or vicious critiscisms of these instructions, please put them in the Teams chat for us to correct.
+* If you have any additions, corrections, or vicious criticisms of these instructions, please put them in the Teams chat for us to correct.
 We want to make this work for everyone, and also express that it's someone else's fault.

 #### For Windows users
 * Click [this link](http://boxstarter.org/package/url?https://gist.githubusercontent.com/nguyenuy/6b16704a43f8568c020c4b6bed152a83/raw/7ebd3f59a85303a6180272bf0c31bd68a2710ed1/simple_windows_dev_environment)